 The next type of odds is the so-called fractional odds.
 These are commonly used in the UK.

 Again, we will use the example of a chance of winning that equals 20%.
-With fractional odds that chance will be expressed as 4/1.
+With fractional odds that probability will be expressed as 4/1.
 This odd indicates that for every time you win, you will then lose 4 times.
 This is the same as to say that we have a 20% chance of winning and therefore 80% chance of losing.

-Let’s say you bet on event with fractional odds 5/1.
+Let’s say you bet on an event with fractional odds 5/1.
 If your bet is successful, for each pound you bet, you will win £5 and get your bet pound back, which means that the total amount is £6.
 If you bet £5 at fractional odds of 5/1, your profit is equivalent to £25 plus the £5 you have placed, which makes a total profit of £30.

 Fractional odds multiplied by your stake show your profits.
-Odds show how many units you win in terms of winning one unit of bet.
+Odds show how many units you win in terms of winning one unit of a bet.

-If you wish to bet on American sports you should definitely understand American odds.
-American odds can also be found as lines or moneylines.
+If you wish to bet on American sports, you should definitely understand American odds.
+American odds can also be found as lines or money lines.

 If American odds are indicated (listed) with the plus sign, then they show the amount you would win with 100 bets.
 If there is a minus sign, then odds show how much you need to bet to win 100.